kaby76/swigged.llvm/README.md

 The examples here were culled and derived from a variety of sources.
 The equivalent of the Kaleidoscope example is not provided here because it focuses too much on compiler construction and little on the API itself.
-Swigged-llvm is used in another project I am writing, [Campy](http://campynet.com/), which compiles CIL into GPU code for parallel programming.
+Swigged.LLVM is used in another project I am writing, [Campy](http://campynet.com/), which compiles CIL into GPU code for parallel programming.

 # Targets